 Unfortunately, due to these restrictions, Roost doesn't allow the public to view much of its information online.
-From what we're able to see, Roost provides fairly standard coverage with some perks to a small number of people.
-Its electronic-only interface adds ease of use.
-However, depending on your state, user reviews about its underwriters raise some questions about customer satisfaction.
+From what we're able to see, Roost provides fairly standard coverage with some perks for a small audience.
+Its all-digital interface makes it easy to use, but depending on your state, the user reviews about Roost's underwriting partners raise some questions about customer satisfaction.

 Roost's coverage is fairly standard.
 For most renters, Roost provides sufficient coverage.
 Personal property coverage ranges from $10,000 to $75,000, so you'll get the most use out of Roost if you don't have a large amount of property or property that's exceptionally valuable.